University of FloridaSolutions for Your Life

 Swath-width-per-nozzle (in feet)

 Step 3.
-Select a place with enough room for your equipment to make a “rolling-start” approach at operating speed.
+Select a place with enough space for your equipment to make a "rolling-start" approach at operating speed.
 Based on the calculation in Step 2, measure the test-run distance needed.
 Use flags, stakes, or some markers to clearly mark the beginning and end of the test-run area.

 Step 4.
-Choose a gear setting, engine speed and pump pressure.
+Choose a gear setting, engine speed, and pump pressure.
 Record these values for future reference.

+Figure 4.
 Conducting a timed test run over a premeasured length.

 Step 7.
 Record the number of seconds elapsed during the test run.
 If there is any doubt about the time, repeat Step 6 until you are confident of an accurate time.